invisispider/SteinUn/README.md

 ### A Vue 3 Firebase web porfolio.

-Adam Loewen does software development, multimedia art, and holistic private music lessons.
+Adam Loewen does software development, multimedia art, and holistic coaching.
 Seeking remote work.

 This is an open source website so feel welcome to help make it cooler. 🫶🏽

 # Stein Unlimited

-*Stein Unlimited is a Second Tier, decreasingly imaginary company (or network state) providing access to a product called Disconnectors.
-This is explained in The Future of Sales self help rock opera. ~We create The Future~*
+*Stein Unlimited is a Second Tier, decreasingly imaginary company (or network state) providing access to a product called Disconnectors. ~We create The Future~*

 **Contents:**
-- The official website of YouTube Integral Theory ([Ken Wilber](https://en.wikipedia.org/wiki/Ken_Wilber)) channel [unThinkMe](https://www.youtube.com/channel/UC6i8QNmPT1buzJqLZFS5aNQ).
+- [unThinkMe](https://www.youtube.com/channel/UC6i8QNmPT1buzJqLZFS5aNQ): YouTube Integral Theory ([Ken Wilber](https://en.wikipedia.org/wiki/Ken_Wilber)) channel.

 - zenTime: a clock and calendar designed to make time less stupid for humans.

-- Home of web-based science fiction mystery fiction series "Beacon".
+- Beacon: Web-based science fiction mystery fiction series "Beacon".

 - An interactive representation of the Integral "AQAL" model.

 - Member chat service.

-- Disconnectors and unThinkMe store.

-- Links to archival video, comedy, and music projects.
+- Links to portfolio video, comedy, and music projects.

 # Developer Guide